 Stand-up paddleboarding (SUP) offers a fun way to cruise the water with the added benefit of a full-body workout.
 The standing position on your board gives you the advantage of viewing what’s underwater.
-This sport is easy to learn and even though it is recommended for flat waters it can be practised to surf small waves.
+This sport is easy to learn and can be even practised to surf small waves.

 What Are Paddle Boards Made Of?

 There are two types of paddle boards - solid and inflatable.
 Solid paddle boards, also known as SUPs, are made of a foam core wrapped in either fibreglass, carbon fibre and plastic.
 Instead of a foam core, inflatable stand-up paddle boards (iSUPs) use air to provide buoyancy and stability.
 Inflatable paddle boards are perfect for casual and beginner paddlers, or those with limited space to store their gear.

 Choosing the Right Inflatable Paddle Board